Lotus Type 62-2 Coachbuilt By Radford Revealed: Gorgeous Looks, 600 HP

 You've probably never heard the name Radford before, and understandably so.
 The British coachbuilding venture hasn't been around since the late 1960s.
 But now designer Mark Stubbs, motoring specialist Ant Anstead, and Formula One World Champion Jenson Button have revived the nameplate, and the end result of that triad of talent is this gorgeous Lotus Type 62-2 coachbuilt by Radford, the company's first new project.

-Inspired by the iconic Lotus Type 62 race car from the 1960s, this modern road-going version blends retro cues with contemporary chassis and interior components from the latest Lotus Evora.
-And mounted in the middle, a supercharged 3.5-liter inline-six engine delivers as much as 600 horsepower (447 kilowatts), depending on the spec.
+Inspired by the iconic Lotus Type 62 race car from the 1960s, this modern road-going version blends retro cues with contemporary chassis components from the latest Lotus Evora.
+And mounted in the middle, a supercharged 3.5-liter V6 engine delivers as much as 600 horsepower (447 kilowatts), depending on the spec.

-The base Type 62-2 "Classic" uses the Evora's standard supercharged 3.5-liter inline-six engine to produce 430 hp (321 kW).
+The base Type 62-2 "Classic" uses the Evora's standard supercharged 3.5-liter engine to produce 430 hp (321 kW).
 The "Gold Leaf" model sports that same engine, but with 500 hp (373 kW) thanks to upgraded pistons and camshafts.
 At the top of the range is the “JPS” variant, which boasts a new supercharger and upgraded tuning software to bring the total output to 600 horses (447 kW).

 The Classic model sports a standard six-speed manual transmission with an optional seven-speed dual-clutch, while the Gold Leaf and JPS trims use the DCT exclusively and come with an electronic limited-slip differential.
 The Classic and Gold Leaf versions also get four-piston AP Racing brakes, while the JPS opts for more powerful carbon-ceramic stoppers.